Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/UNIFORM-RESOURCE-LOCATORS.md

 this may be not be realistic in some API frameworks and case _insensitivity_ may be impractical.

-For example, the following pairs pairs should be treated equivalently:
+For example, the following pairs pairs _should_ be treated equivalently:

 * `/ed-fi/students` and `/ed-FI/stUDeNTs`
 * `/ed-fi/students?lastName=Doe` and `/ed-fi/students?LASTNAME=Doe`

-This extends to query string values, not only the keys.
+Likewise, the _value_ of a query string _should_ be treated as _insensitive_.
 Thus it is preferred that the query strings `?lastname=DOE` and `?lastname=Doe` return the same results.
 While this is the default behavior in some database, it may be difficult to achieve in others.
 Thus this is not a required feature.

 ## API Guidelines Contents